glowiak/gpk/README.md

   - gpk will be default PM on Antergos2020
   - gpk for Slackware - work in progress
   - I can't make version for slackware, because this distro don't support dependiences in slackpkg/installpkg, but you have gpk for Gentoo :)
+# Source code
+There are a lot of questions "...where's the source code?".
+This app is wroten in ksh, so executable is source.
+Executable/source files:
+  - /usr/local/bin/gpk-install
+  - /usr/local/bin/gpk-remove